Tool Preferences in Agentic LLMs are Unreliable: Manipulating Tool Preferences in LLMs

 \subsection{A Spectrum of Effective Edits}

-We begin by presenting a series of diverse description edits that are relatively effective at getting more tool usage from GPT-4.1 and Qwen2.5-7B.
-Expanded evaluations covering 10 models are provided in Section~\ref{sec:more_results}.
+We begin by presenting a series of diverse description edits\footnote{Here, we primarily focus on positive edits—those that, intuitively, are more likely to increase tool use.
+In Appendix~\ref{app:unfavorable}, we also examine whether this effect extends in the opposite direction.} that are relatively effective at getting more tool usage from GPT-4.1 and Qwen2.5-7B.
+Expanded evaluations covering 17 models are provided in Section~\ref{sec:more_results}.